 Identify areas that, due to topography, activities, or other factors, have a high potential for runoff or soil erosion.
 Where these areas have the potential to contribute pollutants to waters of the State, the NMP shall identify measures to limit erosion and pollutant runoff.

 Ensure that a buffer zone of dense perennial vegetation is maintained between annual croplands and the top of the bank of adjoining surface waters, ditches, and conduits to surface water, including intermittent waterways that are determined to potentially transport waste or nutrients.
-The buffer zone must be consistent with (I) through (IV) below, in order to enhance infiltration, enhance filtration of sediments, nutrients, pathogens, and agricultural chemicals and to protect the surface waters from erosion of streambanks due to excessive tillage.
+The buffer zone must be consistent with (I) through (V) below, in order to enhance infiltration, enhance filtration of sediments, nutrients, pathogens, and agricultural chemicals and to protect the surface waters from erosion of streambanks due to excessive tillage.

-Surface waters, ditches, and conduits to surface waters must be buffered from croplands by at least 25 ft. of dense perennial vegetation.
-If the buffer is heavily used, for example by vehicular traffic, it cannot count towards the 25 ft. buffer requirement.
+Surface waters, ditches, and conduits to surface waters that are situated downslope of manure, compost, process wastewater, or fertilizer applications must be buffered from croplands by at least 35 ft. of dense perennial vegetation.
+If the buffer is heavily used, for example by vehicular traffic, it cannot count towards the 35 ft. buffer requirement.
+If the buffer is not heavily used and is adequately working as a grassed buffer according to NRCS technical standards then it can count towards the 35 ft. buffer.

+Surface waters, ditches, and conduits to surface waters that are situated upslope of manure, compost, process wastewater, or fertilizer applications shall be buffered in accordance with the Required Agricultural Practices.

 No manure, compost, process wastewater, other wastes, or fertilizer shall be applied within vegetative buffers.